 - We do not collect personally identifiable information (PII) about you unless you choose to provide that information to us.

-- Any personal information you chose to provide is protected by security practices.
+- Any personally identifiable information (PII) you choose to provide is protected by privacy and security practices.

-- HHS does not disclose, give, sell, or transfer any personal information about our visitors unless required for law enforcement or by Federal law.
+- HHS does not disclose, give, sell, or transfer any personally identifiable information (PII) about our visitors unless required for law enforcement or by federal law.

 Health Information Privacy

-For more information on your health information privacy and security rights, or on the HIPAA Privacy and Security Rules, visit the HHS Office for Civil Rights.
+For more information on your health information privacy and security rights, or on the HIPAA Privacy and Security Rules, visit the HHS Office for Civil Rights website.

 HHS Privacy Program

 It is the mission of HHS to enhance and protect the health and well-being of all Americans.
 HHS fulfills that mission by providing effective health and human services and fostering advances in medicine, public health, and social services.
-HHS recognizes the importance of protecting the personally identifiable information (PII) entrusted to us by millions of members of public and employees alike, and has built a robust Privacy Program to safeguard this information and ensure that Americans’ privacy rights are upheld.
+HHS recognizes the importance of protecting the personally identifiable information (PII) entrusted to us by millions of members of public and employees alike, and has built a robust privacy program to safeguard this information and ensure that HHS upholds Americans' privacy rights.

 Privacy Impact Assessments (PIAs)

-For a list of the Department’s System PIAs and Third-Party Websites and Applications PIAs see the HHS Privacy Impact Assessments page.
+The list of PIAs and Third-Party Websites and Applications (TWPA) PIAs is available at HHS Privacy Impact Assessments.

 Publicly Available Agency Policies on Privacy

-For a list of all publicly available HHS policies on privacy, including any directives, instructions, handbooks, manuals, or other guidance, visit:
+For a list of all publicly available HHS privacy policies, including any directives, instructions, handbooks, manuals, or other guidance, visit: